6. Contamination control

 Storage

-Empty containers must be segregated from the storage of other materials.
-The area must be located to minimise the risk of broken fragments being carried into other areas, by the movement of equipment.
+The segregated storage area must be located to minimise the risk of broken fragments being carried into other areas, by the movement of equipment.

-A procedure must be in place to manage container breakages, which includes how to handle at-risk materials and that the area must be inspected prior to restarting.
+A procedure must be in place to manage container breakages, which details:

 Have your say…